MatthewReid854/reliability/docs/Importing data from Excel.rst

 **xlsx_to_FR**

+This is the standard data entry format for `reliability`.
+The FR format is the most simple, but for data with many repeated values it is not as efficient at representing the data in a table as FNRN or XCN.
+Python has no problems with long arrays so the FR format is chosen as the data entry format for its simplicity.

 Inputs:

 -   path - the filepath for the xlsx file.
-Note that you must prefix this with r to specify it as raw text. eg. path=r'C:/documents/myfile.xlsx'
+Note that you must prefix this with r to specify it as raw text. eg. path=r'C:\Users\Current User\Desktop\FR.xlsx'

 Outputs: